mecmartini/soulweb-docs/docs/drupal/drupal_vm_eslint.md

 We are gonna install `ESLint` as part of our project build locally:

-Open your terminal of choice and move to local `drupal/web` direcory of your project and run:
+Open your terminal of choice and move to local `drupal/web` direcory of your project and create a `package.json` running:

+    npm init

+Install `ESLint`:

     npm install eslint --save-dev